frontierSpaceAlien/WhanauFeeds/README.md

 Node.js

-Android studio with appropriate emulator setup for windows or linux users, or Xcode Simulator for iOS users.
+Android studio with appropriate emulator setup for windows or linux users, or Xcode Simulator for Mac users.

 # Installation